 Overall ratingNext up: Ride & brakes

 The XV535 Virago was originally introduced in 1988 as an all-new, smaller, more entry-level, novice-friendly cruiser little brother to Yamaha’s XV750 (introduced 1981) and XV1100 (introduced 1986).

 - Related: Best cruiser motorbikes

-The Yamaha XV535 is basic, trusted, easy to ride and with unchallenging but enjoyable performance.
-What's more this Virago is a great value for money motorcycle and perfect for newbies or laid back commuters.
+The XV535 Virago may by modern standards be slightly basic, but it’s trusted, easy to ride and with unchallenging but enjoyable performance.
+It’s also a great value for money motorcycle and perfect for newbies or laid back commuters.

 Once you've read this review and our owners' reviews, you may want to join an online community and meet likeminded owners.
 We'd recommend the Virago Star Owners Club.